-A few days after a routine ear piercing, Grace Etherington, a 15-year-old dancer from London, began to experience tingling in her toes and sensations of weakness.
-Doctors initially dismissed her concerns, but several days later, after experiencing difficulty walking, she was rushed to the hospital.
+A few days after her ear piercing, Grace Etherington, a 15-year-old dancer from England, began to experience tingling in her toes.
+A doctor initially dismissed her concerns, but several days later, after experiencing difficulty walking, she was rushed to the hospital.

 The numbness continued to spread, and she soon found moving and breathing difficult.
 Doctors eventually recognized her case as Guillain-Barré syndrome, a very rare autoimmune disorder that can lead to complete paralysis.
 The underlying cause of GBS is unknown.

 While the illness is usually triggered by viral infection, it can also be set into motion through surgery or minor procedures such as piercings.
-By May of 2010 she was fully recovered and was able to once again dance with her troupe, though she was warned of ongoing fatigue.
+By May 2010 Etherington had almost fully recovered and was able to once again dance with her troupe, though she suffered some ongoing fatigue.

-A Keloid is a type of scar made of cartilage that forms due to an infection.
-Sufferers of keloid scars may feel pain, itchiness, and lumpiness in the ear's skin texture, and the ear may look puffy and discolored in comparison with your normal skin tone.
-This type of scar, fairly common with ear and nose piercings, is long-lasting and may require serious medical treatment to repair.
+A keloid is a type of scar formed by overgrown tissue.
+Sufferers of keloid scars may feel pain, itchiness, and lumpiness in the skin texture, and the site may look puffy and discolored in comparison with your normal skin tone.
+This type of scar, which can develop with piercings but is not typically dangerous, may require medical treatment to remove.
 Though a keloid scar may be treatable, there is no guarantee of complete reversal.

 A poorly cleaned piercing gun can lead to a hepatitis infection.
-If blood unwittingly seeps into the gun's mechanisms and is not properly cleaned, pathogens may be passed to another recipient later on.
-Toronto, Canada, had 537 recorded cases of hepatitis C in 2011.
-Of those cases, an astounding 147 cases involved piercing or tattoos.
+If blood seeps into the gun's mechanisms and is not properly cleaned, pathogens may be passed to another recipient later on.
+For this reason, many public health organizations warn against visiting underground or unlicensed tattoo and piercing establishments.